ragardner/tksheet/README.md

  - Better functions to access and manipulate table data
  - Better behavior from some functions e.g. maintaining correct selections when inserting columns
- - If it's popular enough or someone is willing to pay for my time I will integrate pandas dataframe to save memory is user is using a dataframe to store their data
+ - If it's popular enough or someone is willing to pay for my time I will integrate pandas dataframe to save memory if user is using a dataframe to store their data

 ### Basic Demo: